 3. On the Parallel downloading section, select Enabled.

 4. Relaunch Google Chrome to take the effect.

 After this, you should notice an improvement over the download speed.
 However, since the feature itself still experimental, it probably would crash with other settings or extensions.

-Some extensions are consuming your data bandwidth during its activity in the Chrome background.
-If the extensions are no longer in use, you can either remove or disable them for good.
+Some extensions are consuming your bandwidth when it’s running in the background.
+If these extensions are no longer in need, you can either remove or disable them for good.
 Just go to chrome://extensions/ page, and select which extension you want to remove.

 However, if you probably will need the extension in the future, you can just disable it temporarily.
 This action will put the extension into sleep mode but always ready whenever you need it.